EU Agrees to Delay Brexit Until Oct. 31, Review in June - Report

-EU leaders arrived in Brussels earlier in the day to decide on whether or not to grant the UK a second extension to its departure from the bloc.
+EU leaders arrived in Brussels earlier in the day to decide whether to grant the UK a second extension to its departure from the bloc.
 The UK was granted its first extension in late March, giving the country until April 12.

 Conversations between May's government and the opposition Labour Party are presently not close to breaking the Brexit deadlock, according to John McDonnell, a Labour Party politician.

-EU parliamentary elections, which are set to take place on May 23 to May 26, could force the UK to remain in bloc and elect representatives to the EU assembly, if British lawmakers fail to ratify a withdrawal agreement.
+EU parliamentary elections, which are set to take place on May 23 to May 26, could force the UK to elect representatives to the EU assembly, if British lawmakers fail to ratify a withdrawal agreement.

 All comments